HomeDocumentation

 15Settings & Integrations

-Available on Professional and Enterprise plans.
+Configure organization settings and connect integrations available on Professional and Enterprise plans.

 IntegrationWhat It Does

-Slack WebhookSends security event notifications to a Slack channel
+Slack WebhookSends security notifications

-Google Safe BrowsingAdditional URL safety verification
+Google Safe BrowsingAdditional URL safety checks

-Custom SMTPSend notifications from your own email server
+Custom SMTPSend notifications from your email server

 16Subscription & Plan Limits